bradleyeckert/chad/verilog/doc/verilog.md

 - Registers and wires are declared as such, not inferred from signals.
 - You can declare regs and wires near where you use them.
 - The syntax is much more concise.
+Much is borrowed from C syntax.
 - Case sensitivity.
 - File operations are much easier.
 - Vectors may have a width of 1.